S0f1eM/semantic-ui-react-template/README.md

 ## Introduction

 A template made with react-semantic-ui.
+⚠️ Some semantic shorthands props currently don't work properly on Google Chrome. ⚠️ Need investigations for fix, but it is OK on Mozilla Firefox.

 ### Table Of Contents
 * [Introduction](#intro)